arustle/azure-monitoring/README.md

 The script will take a few minutes to create and configure all resources.
 Once the script is complete, you can go to Azure portal and look for the **acdnd-c4-project** resource group.
 Inside is the VMSS resource.
 You'll use the public IP address and port 50000 to connect to the VM.
 It's port 50000 because the inbound NAT rule of the load balancer defaults to port 50000.

+Use this confirm ports and IP addresses:
+`az vmss list-instance-connection-info --resource-group acdnd-c4-project --name udacity-vmss`

 The following command will connect you to your VM. **Note**: Replace `[public-ip]` with the public-ip address of your VMSS.

 `ssh -p 50000 udacityadmin@[public-ip]`